 Spicy Cabbage and Corn Slaw

 This slaw takes 5 minutes to make and only has a few basic steps.
 First, you'll prep the base of the coleslaw.
 Then, you'll make the dressing.
 It's made with a combination of fresh jalapenos, cilantro, light mayo, lime juice, honey, and spices.
-It's creamy, sweet, spicy, and tangy—delicious.
+It's creamy and sweet and spicy and tangy.
+It's delicious.

-Make it as a side dish, use it to top tacos or pulled pork, or take a page from my playbook and eat practically the whole recipe out of the bowl over the sink.
+Make it as a side dish on its own, use it to top tacos or pulled pork, or take a page from my playbook and eat practically the whole recipe out of the bowl over the sink.
 It's delish.

 If you're as obsessed with coleslaw as I am, you have to try this Asian Kale Apple Slaw and Celery Ranch Slaw!